k8ieone/site/content/blog/posts/quicksummary/index.md

 I didn't expect much to change.
 I'd go to work, go back home, have some free time, do some chores and go to sleep.

 But a lot has changed.
-Those chores I mentioned happen to take up a lot more of the free time I was used to than I expected.
+Those chores I mentioned happen to take up a lot more of the free time that I was used to having than I expected.

 We're both still figuring out how to live on our own.
 Mainly I am.